Ixcatl/fables_novasophonia/docs/core/basics.rst

 Direct Checks
 -------------
-Direct checks are usually rolled when a character takes an action that carries some risk of failure, and doesn't directly oppose any other characters.
+*Direct* checks are usually called when a character takes an action that carries some risk of failure, and doesn't directly oppose any other characters.

 The GM declares which primary Attribute should be used (Brawn, Grace, Mettle, Savvy).
 The player then rolls dice equal to that Attribute, adding a number of :term:`bonus dice <die bonus>` equal to their ranks in one relevant skill.
-If the number of successes equal or surpass the target set by the GM, the player wins.
+If the number of successes equal or surpass the target set by the GM, the player wins the check.

 ..
 Tip::
    Below is a table with example difficulties for direct checks, for a GM's perusal: